If you’re considering equity release, it’s important that you understand the key terms and features of this type of

 Equity release plans run until the money is repaid, or until the last policyholder dies.
 So having a joint equity release plan means that your spouse or partner would not have to move home if they outlive you or you have to go into care.

-This type of equity release plan works by you borrowing, or releasing, a percentage of your home’s value.
+This type of equity release plan works by you borrowing, or releasing, a percentage of your home’s value, and is secured against your home.
 The percentage you are able to release will depend on your age, with older borrowers able to release higher percentages than younger borrowers.
-Instead of making repayments, interest is charged on the amount you released, and increases the amount you owe.
-Some schemes now require regular payment of interest so this does no roll-up throughout the length of the plan.
-The mortgage is repaid on death, or if you have to move into permanent long-term care.
+Instead of making regular monthly repayments, interest is charged on the amount you release.
+The amount you owe increases over the long-term as interest is accrued.
+The mortgage and interest are repaid on death, or if you have to move into permanent long-term care.
 Providers that are members of the Equity Release Council limit the amount that you can owe on a lifetime mortgage to 100% of the property’s value, subject to meeting the terms and conditions of the plan.

 This is the percentage of the property’s value that you currently owe the equity release provider.
 With a home reversion equity release plan this percentage always stays the same.
 However, with a lifetime mortgage the amount you owe increases over time, especially where interest rolls up throughout the life of the plan.

 Most equity release plans will allow you to take your money as a cash lump sum.
 This lump sum is tax-free.